- Target disease: HAT

 - Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; French government AFD, France; GIZ on behalf of the Government of the Federal Republic of Germany, Germany; Ministry of Foreign and European Affairs (MAEE), France; Médecins Sans Frontières/Doctors without Borders, International; Norwegian Government, Norway; Republic and Canton of Geneva, International Solidarity Office, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations and individuals.

-The result of successful compound-mining efforts pursued by DNDi in 2005, fexinidazole entered clinical development in September 2009 and is now being co-developed with Sanofi: DNDi is undertaking clinical and pharmaceutical development whilst Sanofi is responsible for the industrial development and production.
-Preparations for product registration are underway.
+Fexinidazole, the result of successful compound-mining efforts pursued by DNDi in 2005, entered clinical development in September 2009 and is being co-developed with Sanofi: DNDi is undertaking clinical and pharmaceutical development whilst Sanofi is responsible for the industrial development and production.
+Fexinidazole is the most advanced oral candidate under development for HAT.
+DNDi aims to evaluate and register it as a treatment for a wide range of patients, specifically in adults and children over 6 years of age and 20kg body weight with either stage of disease.